thekubeworld/Github-Actions/README.md

 ```

 ### GH Actions - GITHUB TOKEN
+Example 1:
-Example passing GITHUB_TOKEN as an input
+Passing GITHUB_TOKEN as an input
 This example workflow uses the [labeler action](https://github.com/actions/labeler) in PR, which requires the GITHUB_TOKEN as the value for the repo-token input parameter:
 ```
 name: Pull request labeler
 on: